 We built JarvisCloud with 2 purposes in mind.
 We wanted the platform to be simple and affordable for DL and AI practitioners.
-With JarvisCloud you get instant access to a GPU powered Jupyter notebook with your favourite framework and can also ssh to it, all in one click.
+With JarvisCloud you get instant access to a GPU-powered Jupyter notebook with your favorite framework and can also ssh to it, all in one click.

 Create an account at cloud.jarvislabs.ai

 Recharge wallet to add funds using recharge wallet

 Note: Paused instances are only charged for storage.

 Sign up here on cloud.jarvislabs.ai.